 We recommend you take into consideration the size of the premises and the thickness of the walls.
 Right down to the amount of devices connected.
 As well as what level of usage you require.
 Once you know these you can then make a calculated decision on what wireless setup is going to work best for your environment.
 If you are worried or confused we offer a free site survey within 20 miles of our office to anyone looking to find out the best options available.

 Just to reiterate, you pay monthly for internet to the premises – wireless is totally separate and something we can support with.

 This blog post – Top 10 Reasons your Home WI-FI or Network isn’t working for you! – has some great top tips to help with your connectivity as well as – The Difference between Wireless Access Points and Wireless Repeaters.

-If you have any questions at all or would like a no obligation call to discuss your options and your current service can be improved, please call the tech team on 01793210045 or email email@example.com.
+If you have any questions at all.
+Or would like a no obligation call to discuss your options please call 01793210045 or email firstname.lastname@example.org.